detnos/galvanize-tdd-mortgage-lender/README.md

 8. Commit with an informative message
 9. Move on to the next user story and continue until all stories are completed.

+### Currency
+This project models all currency as pennies.
+So, a value of 100 means $1.00.
+This eliminates the possibility of [floating point math errors](https://www.geeksforgeeks.org/rounding-off-errors-java/) in out program.

+Like anything in programming, this is a trade-off.
+Another option would be to use `BigDecimal` but then the data type is a bit harder to work with.

 ### User Stories